Teaching Artists

 Yves Obadia

-Guitar, Bass Guitar
+Guitar and Bass Guitar

-Yves graduated from Berklee College of Music in 1985 and I has worked as a guitarist in a wide range of styles, as well as a free-lance composer/arranger.
+Yves graduated from Berklee College of Music in 1985 and has worked as a guitarist in a wide range of styles, as well as a free-lance composer/arranger.
 He has collaborated with guitarist Scott Woody, pianist/composer Frank Amsallem and multi-instrumentalist Mino Cinelu.
-In recent years, Yves has concentrated mostly on teaching.
+In recent years, Yves has concentrated on teaching.
 Former students include award-winning recording artists such as Del Marquis (lead guitarist for “Scissor Sisters”) and Kevin Lenear (of the “Mighty Mighty Bosstones”), as well as young talented Glen Ridge/Montclair and vicinity residents, some of whom are now pursuing degrees and careers in Music, and others of whom are pursuing music as a serious hobby.
 Yves has been teaching guitar at the RAS Discovery program and all levels of guitar and Rock Band at the Glen Ridge Summer Music & Art Academy since 2005.

 Jamie Menake